Accrual of appropriations

 This depends on a number of factors.
 Current uncertainties may make it more difficult to consider likely future outcomes and their probability.

 Finance considers that:

-- the entity with management responsibility for the asset is best placed to determine the most appropriate method for possible future cash flows, and
+- the entity with management responsibility for the asset or entity is best placed to determine the most appropriate method for possible future cash flows, and

-- despite current uncertainties, this is a lesser concern in 2019-20 when considering AASB 13 valuation techniques (i.e. defined in Appendix A of AASB 13 and explained in paras 61-66 and B5-B11).
+- despite current uncertainties, this is a lesser concern this year when considering AASB 13 valuation techniques (i.e. defined in Appendix A of AASB 13 and explained in paras 61-66 and B5-B11).